cdmugn/DataViz_Final_Project/updates.md

 Colored dots in lollipop chart to match the circles on the leaflet plot!!
 Changed theme and color so that everything looks good and matches.
 All done!

 4/27: after-class
-changed colors more to actually be able to see them all and added an overall theme so it looks more professional
+changed colors more to actually be able to see them all and added an overall theme so it looks more professional.